TNSelahle/Mouthpiece/README.md

 Android Mouthpiece Application (Omega)

 ## Repository Layout
-This is how ther converter branch is futher branched
+This is how the converter branch is futher branched
 ```
 master
 └── converter